 In conclusion, interbank exchange rates are an important component of the foreign exchange market.
 They are used by banks to settle transactions between themselves and serve as a benchmark for exchange rates in the wider market.
 Understanding how these rates are determined and why they matter can help businesses and individuals make better decisions when it comes to exchanging currencies.

-A forex card exchange rate is like a display board where a bank publishes exchange rates for buying and selling foreign currencies, travel cards, and currency notes.
+A forex card rate is like a display board where a bank publishes exchange rates for buying and selling foreign currencies, travel cards, and currency notes.
 The spread between buying and selling currencies in a card rate is generally kept very wide.
 For example, SBI forex card rates for USD/INR can be in the form of the below-mentioned table:

 Currency